chandrasekhar86/Shell-Scripting/README.md

 # exit status
     $? -- > it will store the previous command status
-    $? --> 0 then previous commandlis success
+    $? --> 0 then previous command is success
     $? --> not 0 previous command is failure (1-127)

 # Functions